jobrien2001/mkvdts2ac3.py/README.md

   -f, --force           Force processing when AC3 track is detected --ffmpegpath DIRECTORY
                         Path of ffmpeg
-  -i, --initial         New AC3 track will be first in the file -k, --keepdts         Keep external DTS track (implies '-n') --md5                 check md5 of files before removing the original if
+  -k, --keepdts         Keep external DTS track (implies '-n') --md5                 check md5 of files before removing the original if
                         destination directory is on a different device than